ocariot/docker-swarm/README.md

 In order for backup and restore operations to be successful, credentials must be granted permissions to manipulate the cloud storage location:

 - [Google Drive](https://console.developers.google.com/apis/credentials)
 When performing the first backup, a link will be provided that redirects the browser to a user's authentication screen at Google, thus granting permission to manipulate Google Drive.
-In future `backup` or `restore` operations, authentication is not required unless the `google_credentials` volume is removed
+In future `backup` or `restore` operations, authentication is not required unless the `google_credentials` volume is removed.

 - [AWS S3](https://docs.aws.amazon.com/pt_br/sdk-for-java/v1/developer-guide/signup-create-iam-user.html)
 To use the `backup` or` restore` operations, it is necessary to associate the following policy with the created user: